 been returned for insufficient/uncollected funds.
 You control the timing of the re-presentment.

-FINALLY, for an exhaustive discussion of payday loan and check cashing collections, consider an investment in our newly updated “How to Start a Payday Loan Business” available here: http://www.PaydayManual.com
+FINALLY, for an exhaustive discussion of consumer loan and check cashing collections, consider an investment in our newly updated “How to Loan Money to the Masses and Achieve Massive Profits” available here: The Business of Lending Money to the Masses

 OK!
 This Newsletter is MUCH TOO LONG!
 Good collections procedures and systems are critical to your success.
 This subject is huge and there’s no way we can cover all of it here.